nnadagouda95/nnadagouda95.github.io/README.md

 ## About Me

 I am a PhD student in <a href="https://www.ece.gatech.edu/" target="_blank">Electrical & Computer Engineering </a> at <a href="https://www.gatech.edu/" target="_blank"> Georgia Tech</a>, advised by <a href="https://www.mdav.ece.gatech.edu/" target="_blank">Prof. Mark Davenport</a>.
-My ares of research include adaptive/active learning, learning from similarity comparisons, incremental learning, learning from streaming data, and point processes.
+My areas of research include adaptive/active learning, learning from similarity comparisons, incremental learning, learning from streaming data, and point processes.

 ## Publication